Foreign Domicile: Tax Policy and Reforms

 It has to be said that in political debate, depth of analysis is not to be expected; assessment of fairness is visceral, and sensitive ears might detect elements of class or wealth hostility and xenophobia.
 The IFS, as usual, shines a beam of intelligence into the fog of debate.

-Even if it is accepted that it is fair to tax foreign domiciliaries less than UK domiciliaries, the question of what constitutes a fair reduction is a separate issue.
+Even if it is accepted that it is fair to tax foreign domiciliaries less than UK domiciliaries, the question of what constitutes a fair reduction is a distinct and more difficult issue.
 The 2008 reforms accepted the principle of a distinction (which is why they did not go far enough for some commentators) but significantly reduced the extent of the tax reduction by making the remittance basis less attractive.

 The remittance basis of taxation is a form of qualified non-taxation.
 In assessing its fairness it is relevant to compare different groups of foreign domiciliaries: